steinszzh/2020capstone/readme.md

 Some result snap is loaded into Colab as well.

 Due to many load of py file.
-Some sample will be shown under the folder.
+Some code will be shown under the folder.